Perfectly cooked Instant Pot Rice in the Instant Pot plus how to fix rice that doesn't come out right

 About the Perfect Instant Pot Rice:

-This instant pot rice is perfectly cooked all the way through, with no hard grains, no sticking and no issues at all.
+This instant pot rice is perfectly cooked all the way through, with no hard grains, no sticking, and no issues at all.
 It’s light and has just the right “bite”, soft without being mushy.
-It does have just a very light “stickiness” which I look for in rice, without being overly starchy.
+It does have just a very light “stickiness” which I like, without being overly starchy.
 It’s like rice from a Chinese restaurant.

 Perfect Instant Pot Rice